KarmDesai1/projectcalculator/README.md

 ## 1. Creational Design Pattern
  **Singelton Pattern**

-The Singleton Pattern defines a getInstance operation which exposes the unique instance which is accessed by the clients. getInstance() is is responsible for creating its class unique instance in case it is not created yet and to return that instance.
+The Singleton Pattern uses a getInstance function which helps the client access the object.
+The getInstance() is is responsible for creating its class unique instance in case it is not created yet and to return that instance.
 It is a way of creating a single object that is shared amongst a bunch of diffrent resources through the application.
 This is done without haveing to recreate the object or lose any information inside it.

     var Singleton = (function () {
       var instance: